De-Gregorio/ONDA-programming-language/README.md

 high-level C-like programming language is also defined and the compiler is able to automatically handle garbage creation and cleaning.
-The language, at the momement, supports: integer typed variables and arrays, conditional statements, loops, functions and recursion.
-In the future will be implemented support for float type, heap allocation, and X, Z, H quantum operations.
+The language, at the momement, supports: integer typed variables and arrays, conditional statements, loops, functions, recursion and Z quantum operation.
+In the future will be implemented support for and X, Y and H quantum operations.
+Additionally, I'm working on a thorough documentation of the language.